-Key Stage 2 Pe rformance: 2017 PPG children Non-PPG children All children % of pupils achieving Expected or more in Reading 80% 56% 64% % of pupils achieving Greater depth in Reading 30% 28% 29% % of pupils achieving Expected or more in Writing 90% 56% 68% % of pupils achieving Greater depth in Writing 0% 5% 4% % of pupils achieving Expected or more in Maths 80% 78% 79% % of pupils achieving Greater depth in Maths 10% 17% 14% % of pupils achieving Expected or more in SPAG 90% 83% 86% % of pupils achieving Greater depth in SPAG 20% 22% 21%
+Key Stage 2 Performance: 2019

+NB: Cohort included 3 children from the HIU and 1 child new to English

+PPG children Non-PPG children All children

+% of pupils achieving

+Expected or more in 14% 74% 58%

+Reading

+% of pupils achieving

+Greater depth in 0% 37% 27%

+Reading

+% of pupils achieving

+Expected or more in 43% 79% 69%

+Writing

+% of pupils achieving

+Greater depth in 0% 26% 19%

+Writing

+% of pupils achieving

+Expected or more in 14% 89% 69%

+Maths

+% of pupils achieving

+Greater depth in 0% 32% 23%

+Maths

+% of pupils achieving

+Expected or more in 43% 84% 73%

+SPAG

+% of pupils achieving

+Greater depth in 14% 47% 38%

+SPAG

 Reading Writing Maths

 Average progress Average progress Average progress

-PPG 1.2 0.32 -0.3
+PPG -1.96 -1.69 -0.14

-Non PPG 0.9 -0.83 1.1
+Non PPG +2.6 +3.9 +4.42

-All 1.05 -0.39 0.56
+All +1.24 +2.22 +2.42

-Proposed Summary of PPG Spending 2017-18
+Proposed Summary of PPG Spending 2020-21

+Proposed Sum l

+Objective Success Criteria Cost Review of Review of Review of

+impact impact impact

+Autumn Spring Summer

+Term 2020 Term 2021 Term 2021

-Objective Success Criteria Cost Review of impact To further raise attainment in Year 6 so that the differences between PPG and non PPG diminish.
+To further raise attainment in Year 6, so that the differences between PPG and non PPG diminish.
 SLT to identify pupils who require interventions through data analysis.
 SLT to provide staff with CPD training in order to deliver interventions effectively.
 SLT to monitor and evaluate interventions and boosters, ensuring that pupils make good progress and that areas for development for each pupil are addressed, through Classroom Monitor.
-25 days per term to release Deputy Head to work with the Year 6 teacher: £ 10,187 10 X 40 minute sessions per week: Success@aritmetic with the Learning Mentor Within Learning Mentor cost £50292 per annum To continue to ensure PPG pupils make better than expected progress in: Reception Reading and Writing Years 1, 2 and 3 Reading, Writing and Maths Year 4 Maths Intervention groups identified through data analysis by staff.
-Support staff to deliver interventions in order to accelerate rates of progress made by disadvantaged pupils in the identified year groups.
-Support staff to provide evidence of the impact of the that the interventions they lead have on pupils' progress.
-Release time for support staff to lead interventions: Reading and Writing support within Early Years and Key Stage 1 3 hours per week by TA £1,755 1stclass@number and Success@arithmetic Training £900 2 TA's 10 X 40 minute sessions per week £7,800 5 minute box 2 1⁄2 hours a week of TA time £1,443 Readingwise 6 hours a week by TA's £3,471 EAL intervention 1 hour a week for EAL Leader £1,443/ TA £585 Release time for the Inclusion Leader:
+25 days per term to release Deputy Head to work with the Year 6 teacher: £21,925 10 X 40 minute sessions per week: Success@arithmetic with the Learning Mentor Within Learning Mentor cost £29,328 per annum

+To further raise attainment across the school so that the differences between PPG and non PPG diminish.
+Years 2, 3, 4, 5: Reading, Writing and Maths SLT to identify pupils who require interventions through data analysis.
+SLT to provide staff with CPD training in order to deliver interventions effectively.
+SLT to monitor and evaluate interventions ensuring that pupils make good progress and that areas for development for each pupil are addressed, through Classroom Monitor.
+1stclass@number and Success@arithmetic 2 TA's 10 X 40 minute sessions per week £8,550 Readingwise 6 hours a week by TA's £3,420 5 minute box 2 1⁄2 hours a week of TA time £1,425 EAL intervention 1 hour a week for EAL Leader £1,577/ TA £570 Release time for

+the Inclusion Leader: £1833